Who's who in your veterinary practice

 Non-clinical staff

-During your visit, you'll also meet non-clinical team members, such as receptionists and practice managers.
+Most practices employ a range of non-clinical staff, including professional practice managers, receptionists, veterinary nursing assistants and kennel staff.
 While they don’t provide medical treatment, they play essential roles in keeping the practice running smoothly and helping you access the care your pet needs.

 Some non-clinical staff may have additional qualifications or training to support their work, whether it’s improving customer service or managing specific aspects of practice operations.